Shalom my dearest sisters and brothers,

 A lot of religious people have an understanding of God which is ‘manageable’ or ‘handleable’.
 That is to say, a considerable number of people create a God in their own image, with human qualities and attributes; they prefer to worship a God whom they can manage themselves, take off the shelf when they need God, and put God back on the shelf once they have finished with God.
 When such individuals come to learn of the true extent, power and magnitude of Yahveh, they just cannot cope with such an understanding – God is far too big for them, they cannot make or shape God in their own image any more, and so they end up rejecting the true image and nature of God.

 Having a human-sized face to God, as is the case in Paullist Christianity, is more manageable for some people; they subconsciously believe that only this smaller version of God can be closer to them.
 Being born as a baby even makes God cuddly – they can relate to that.
 Pagans made their gods human, because that was the only way that pagans, as mortal human beings, could relate to their gods.
-Their gods had superpowers, but they were nevertheless in mostly human form.
-Having gods in human form suits people who can only relate to gods who are like them, with human qualities.
+They had godesses with female qualities that women could relate to, and male gods with male qualities that men could relate to.
+Their gods also had superpowers, but they were nevertheless in mostly human form.
+Having gods in human form, with human qualities and characteristics, suits people who can only relate to gods who are like them.

 When you read the way that the Israelites reacted to the Glory of God – ‘Glory’, not with the regular meaning of ‘splendour’, but with the meaning of, ‘the purifying, cleansing and healing fire of God’s Divine Radiance’ – how they were frightened that if they got too close, they might die – you realise that God is not a cuddly baby, or a charismatic teacher you can look up to, but rather an infinite Entity of unfathomable magnitude, a timeless Being with limitless power, who is beyond all human ability to imagine or contain.